Lechlade and the Thames

 About the walk

 At different stages of this walk the high, slender spire of Lechlade’s majestic parish church is seen on the horizon, even as the route strays into Wiltshire and Oxfordshire.
-The church was the inspiration for Percy Shelley’s Summer Evening Meditation, which includes these words:
+The church was the inspiration for Percy Shelley’s Summer Evening Meditation, which includes these lines:

 Clothing in hues of heaven thy dim and distant spire